afombravo/2FAST2Q/README.md

 1. Download the "D39V_guides.csv" file
 2. Download the "example.fastq.gz"
-3. Modify the "inputs.txt" to match your system´s apropriate paths and file names.
+3. Modify the "inputs.txt" to match your system´s apropriate paths and file names. (ignore this step if using the graphical interface option)
 4. Run crispery

 In this example, sgRNA0850 and sgRNA867 share the same sequence; this will appear as a warning message.